Monday, May 12, 2025

 Title: The Inexhaustible Always in the Exhausted Speaks: A Sensorium of Brokenness and Delight

-Author: Douglas Blake Olds
+Douglas B. Olds

 The Inexhaustible Always in the Exhausted Speaks: A Sensorium of Brokenness and Delight is a book of poetry as metaphysical field guide for a broken and spiritually empty world stuck between rejected pieties and technocratic acceleration.
 It’s dense, prophetic, and lyrical—full of pain, grace, and broken clarity.
 This isn’t feel-good verse; it’s poetry as sacramentalized resistance, trying by language and directedness to heal what technology, politicized history, and shallow and machined thinking have burned out of us.
 A post-secular language that remembers the soul and dances with Christ-on-Earth while discerning collapse on the margins and the responsibilities that follow.